-State of Emergency for NJ on Tuesday — here's what it means
+State of Emergency for NJ on Wednesday — here's what it means

-Gov. Phil Murphy said a state of emergency will go into effect at midnight for all 21 counties, ahead of the latest winter storm expected to hit New Jersey.
+A state of emergency went into effect at 5 a.m. on Wednesday for all 21 counties, ahead of the latest winter storm expected to hit New Jersey.

-The governor on Tuesday morning also closed all state offices ordering all non-essential personnel to not report to work.
-Essential personnel should report to work on their regular schedule, according to the governor's order.
+Although the snow totals are only expected to be 2-4 inches across the state, New Jersey 101.5 Chief Meteorologist Dan Zarrow said the issue is the timing of the precipitation.

-MVC facilities, including agencies, driver testing sites, and inspection stations will also be closed.
+Snow will develop from south to north by noon with some heavier snow falling in some areas early in the afternoon.
+It will transition to wintry mix (mostly sleet) by dinnertime.
+We'll changeover to all rain tonight.

 A state of emergency in NJ does not mean drivers have to stay off the roads.
 According to the state Office of Emergency Management, travel may be restricted to certain areas but a complete travel ban is rarely implemented.

-It also does not mean businesses, schools or even State Offices are automatically closed.
+It also does not mean businesses, schools or even state offices are automatically closed.

 The declaration authorizes the governor to speed up assistance from state agencies to where it is needed and allows the NJ director of Emergency Management to makes "resources available for rescue, evacuation, shelter and essential commodities activate and coordinate the preparation, response and recovery efforts for the storm with all county and municipal emergency operations and governmental agencies," according to the state OEM.